Do the Digit Insurance

 • Minimum deposit amount: Parents can deposit a minimum of ₹250 and a maximum of ₹1.5 lakhs during the current financial year.
 Earlier, the minimum deposit amount was ₹1000.
 The revised rule came into effect in July 2018.

-• Note: The interest earned and the maturity amount are also exempted from tax.
+Note: The interest earned and the maturity amount are also exempted from tax.

 • Withdrawal facility: This government-backed scheme enables partial withdrawal to fund educational or marriage expenses when the account holder turns 18.

-• Premature closure: Sukanya Samriddhi Yojana Scheme also allows premature closure of Sukanya Samriddhi Yojana accounts under special circumstances.
+• Premature closure: The Sukanya Samriddhi Yojana Scheme also allows premature closure of Sukanya Samriddhi Yojana accounts under special circumstances.

-What are the Sukanya Samriddhi Yojana account benefits
+Benefits of the Sukanya Samriddhi Yojana Scheme

 Sukanya Samriddhi Yojana benefits are diverse.
 Some of these are mentioned below-